Below is a short video in which Bálint Laczkó and I briefly describe the toolbox:

 I am continuing my explorations of the great terminal-based video tool FFmpeg.
 Now I wanted to see if I could “flatten” a 360-degree video recorded with a Ricoh Theta camera.
 These cameras contain two fisheye lenses, capturing two 180-degree videos next to each other.
-This results in video files like shown in the screenshot below.
+This results in video files like the one I show a screenshot of below.

-These files are not very useful to watch or work with, so we need to somehow “flatten” it into a more meaningful video file.
-I find it cumbersome to do this in the Ricoh mobile phone apps, so have been looking for a simple solution to do it on my computer.
+These files are not very useful to watch or work with, so we need to somehow “flatten” them into a more meaningful video file.
+I find it cumbersome to do this in the Ricoh mobile phone app, so I have been looking for a simple solution on my computer.

 I am happy to announce a new version of VideoAnalysis, a standalone application for OSX and Windows for creating visualizations and extract motion features from video files.

 VideoAnalysis was developed as a standalone version of the Musical Gestures Toolbox.
 I began working on the toolbox back in 2004, as a collection of modules for Max/MSP/Jitter.
 Then some people asked me to make a standalone version with some of the core functionality.
 This version was primarily developed for music researchers, but is also used for sports, dance, healthcare, architecture, and interaction design.

 I have less time for development myself these days, so most of the work on the new release has been made by Bálint Laczkó and Aleksander Tidemann.
 Thanks!

 So for anyone reading this: please try out the new version.
 And if you have problems and/or find any bugs, please report them in the tracker.

 Back on OSX one of my favourite small programs was called PDFCompress, which compressed a large PDF file into something more manageable.
 There are many ways of doing this on Ubuntu as well, but nothing really as smooth as I used to on OX.